codyburleson/notes-on-solid/cburleson/notes-local-solid-server-with-docker.md

 Quick acid test.
 Let's register  user through the web UI and see what happens.

-- Registered user: cburleson | solid
+- Register user: solid | password: solid
 - Try to edit profile and get:

 ```
 Web error: 401 (Unauthorized) on PATCH of <https://cburleson.localhost:8443/profile/card>
 ```

 Obviously more is required than just spinning up the container.
 So, now I will refer to the following steps to see what the config looks like.

 Modify the config as follows: